-The touchscreen is fiddly to use while driving – and a little slow to respond on earlier cars – and while we never struggled to find the function (air-con, sat-nav, audio) we were after, having some physical buttons and knobs would make it easier.
+The touchscreen is fiddly to use while driving – and a little slow to respond on earlier cars – and since it takes a while to find the function (air-con, sat-nav, audio) we're after, having some physical buttons and knobs would make it easier.

 Similarly, the unusual driving position won’t suit everyone – some people find it off-putting looking over the wheel to see the speedo and anticlockwise-sweeping rev counter.

 Updates in 2017 brought a more responsive screen, which helps to cut down the number of frustrating jabs and missed button pushes.
 We hoped the facelifted 308 might have adopted the 3008’s (slightly) increased number of physical switches but the majority of the controls remain virtual.

 The main addition for the sportiest 308 is yards of red detailing – with stitching on the seats, door cards, gearshift gaiter and floor mats.
 There's a red strip on the steering wheel, too.

 Switching to sport mode makes the instrument panel and dash elements go red, and also unlocks the facility to show power, turbocharger boost and torque output in real-time.
 There’s a G-force meter too, so you can see how much grip the car is generating while cornering quickly.